 One thing to note though is you can’t install this drive on a laptop since the heat spreader would prevent you from closing the lid.
 If the motherboard has a heat spreader for the M.2 drive, you can simply remove the heat spreader; unless the heat spreader is somewhat built in.
 You can remove the heat spreader on the Aorus NVMe Gen4 SSD, but it would defeat the purposes on getting this drive.
 You paid for that heat spreader in the first place.

 It is best to install the drive right below the CPU socket where you can flaunt the drive or somewhere that it won’t be obstructed by another component.
 Another thing is that I do not recommend that you get the 500GB since it only has a write speed of 2,500MB/s.
 That’s speed is achievable by a good PCIe 3.0 NVMe SSD.

 By the way, you do need a 3rd Gen AMD Ryzen CPU and an X570 motherboard with PCIe 4.0 support to fully take advantage of its speed.
 PCIe 4.0 is currently only available in X570 motherboards, so for Intel users, you will have to wait for Intel to release a new chipset or system that would support the latest PCIe 4.0 interface.
 It will work on a PCIe 3.0 interface, but the speeds will be significantly slower.

-So, if you are on a market looking for not only a fast PCIE 4.0 M.2 drive but also a great-looking drive, I don’t have any problem recommending the Aorus NVME Gen4 SSD 1TB or 2TB drive.
+So, if you are in the market looking for not only a fast PCIE 4.0 M.2 drive but also a great-looking drive, I don’t have any problem recommending the Aorus NVME Gen4 SSD 1TB or 2TB drive.